You can connect from our home page (www.norquest.ca/tutor) through the links partway down the page:

 When an icon appears on the top right-hand corner like this:

 That means the individual has gotten in successfully.

 How do I Download a Google Document?

-Note: Google Docs are accessible with internet connection.
-If you would like to download your document into a Microsoft Word file, complete the following steps:
+Google Docs are only accessible with an internet connection.
+If you would like to download your document to a Microsoft Word file, complete the following steps: